MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ##### Description:
 Requests financial statistics from the Node.

-This will report back information about Node's performance, that is records of services having been run over time (provided and also consumed); put as some kind of money value.
+This request will report back information about a Node's historical financial operations.
+This will include both services ordered from other Nodes and services provided for other Nodes, represented as monetary values owed and paid to and from this Node's wallets.

 #### `financials`
 ##### Direction: Response